cloudflare/cloudflare-docs/content/ssl/edge-certificates/additional-options/total-tls/_index.md

 ### Deleting certificates

-Once you [enable Total TLS](/ssl/edge-certificates/additional-options/total-tls/enable/), be careful deleting any certificates associated with proxied hostnames.
+Once you [enable Total TLS](/ssl/edge-certificates/additional-options/total-tls/enable/), be careful deleting any Total TLS certificates associated with proxied hostnames.

 If you do, our system assumes you want to opt that hostname out of Total TLS certificate and will not order new certificates for the hostname in the future.
 This behavior applies even if you delete and re-create the hostname's DNS record.